balintfazekas/RLE_CS50P_FP/README.md

 ### Installation

-The program is implemented in Python in version 3.11.
+The program is implemented in Python in version 3.11.10.
+Futher versions of Python is not tested.

 If you have existing 'conda' installation (recommended) execute this line in terminal: